Chang-Yu-Chang/ecoprospector/docs/source/index.rst

 It aims to flexibly adapt major componenets of an experiemntal protocol, including features like batch culture, multi-well plate, selection strategy, and allows an user to design arbitrarily protocols with own needs.

-* **Single input file**: Ecoprospector takes a ::code::`.csv` file where each row of the csv file specifies the parameters for one experiment.
+* **Single input file**: Ecoprospector takes a :code:`.csv` file where each row of the csv file specifies the parameters for one experiment.
 * **Consumer-resource dynamics**: virtual microbial species with idiosyncratic metabolic properties interact with others in a community through secretion and uptakes.
 * **Batch-culture**: the community generation is divided by serial batch culture.
 * **Community function**: various community functions can be applied, inclduing additive, intereative function.